-Members' personal information is kept confidential, but may be disclosed by the Trustee or Scheme Administrator to third parties, such as the Scheme's actuary, Insurer, medical consultants, underwriter, legal adviser and auditor and other external service providers who are contracted to assist with administering members' benefits.
+Members' personal information is kept confidential but may be disclosed by the Trustee or administrator to third parties, such as ANZ Staff Super's actuary, insurer, medical consultants, underwriter, legal adviser and auditor and other external service providers who are contracted to assist with administering members' benefits.
 It may also be disclosed where expressly authorised or required by law, for example to government agencies such as the Australian Taxation Office and Australian Financial Complaints Authority.
-Members' personal information may also be disclosed to the Group Superannuation Department of ANZ for the purposes of administering members' benefits or resolving members' inquiries or complaints.

-Members' personal information may be disclosed to related entities of the Scheme Administrator located overseas (in particular, its wholly owned Global Operations Shared Services function in India) as part of the day-to-day provision of administration services.
+Members' personal information may also be disclosed to the Group Superannuation Department of ANZ for the purposes of administering members' benefits or resolving members' enquiries or complaints.
+Members' personal information may be disclosed to related entities of the administrator located overseas (in particular, its related entity Link Administration Private Limited (India)) as part of the day-to-day provision of administration or ancillary services.